JoaoJulio-hub/pote/README.md

 ## Getting Started

-First, run the development server for the frontend:
+First, run the development server for the frontend and go to `http://localhost:5173/`:

 ```bash
 cd client